Najoj/yabsbashcourse/exercises/5/key.md

 ```

-Now you will a ha lot of fairly easy isseus to correct, all but the function.
+Now you will a ha lot of fairly easy issues to correct, all but the function.

 Now you should see this as you run `shellcheck`: